Worteks/ldapcon2019-llng-workshop/README.md

 * Virtualization system (like VirtualBox)
 * Possibility to edit hosts file or a local DNS system
 * Internet access
+* Mobile phone with TOTP application (for example FreeOTP)

 ## Virtual image and first checks